ShaharNaveh/ShaharNaveh.github.io/content/blog/painless-git-ssh-setup/index.md

 ssh github.com
 ```

-If you don't get any errors, the setup is successful. 🥳
+If you don't get any errors, the setup is successful. :partying_face:

 ### Configure Git to Use SSH Instead of HTTPS
 {{< tabs items="Bitbucket,Codeberg,Github,Gitlab" >}}